AruneshTamboli/Online-Retail-Customer-Segmentation/README.md

 # Online-Retail-Customer-Segmentation

+# About this Project:

+This is a Unsupervised Machine learning Capstone project.

+This project is done for Almabetter pro Program.

+This project aims to identify major customer segments on a transnational data set for a UK-based online retail.

 # Problem Description :

 In this project, your task is to identify major customer segments on a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.
 The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.